Skip to main content

 Option 2: Force OCR on images

-If option 1 is not possible, you can force Parseur to detect text in images.
+If option 1 is not possible, you can force Parseur to detect text in images using the Force OCR option.

 How are labels identified in a document?